Dear Reader and Friend,

 And dip them into words?

-I am Evita Arakelian, 21 years of age, and English literature has been my passion ever since I was eleven years old.
-I use this number with certainty because the path leading to all of these scribblings you have just read (and the ones you are to read hopefully!), started from a pocket-book, with little bits and pieces of Shakespeare's poetry as its content.
-Not having been born in an English-speaking country, Shakespeare was known to me, only in name; but, flicking through the pages of this little book, very soon one thing became clear to me: I was holding in my hands something that was different, special; today I would call it "staggering"--an array of words, with only a stuttered "beautiful" for description; a new approach to expression, which I knew I wanted to discover.
-So, here I am, a decade later, a newly-admitted undergraduate student of English in the University of London, due to begin my studies in November.
-Fun stuff about me could include the fact that I play the violin (performed my Bachelor's Recital a month ago!) and enjoy making miniature figurines of favourite fictional characters, whenever possible.
+I am Evita Arakelian, 23 years of age, and English literature has been my passion ever since I was eleven years old.
+I use this number with certainty because the path leading to all of the scribblings you have just read (and the ones you are about to read hopefully!), started from a pocket-book, with little bits and pieces of Shakespeare's poetry as its content.
+Not having been born in an English-speaking country, Shakespeare was known to me, only in name; but, working through the pages of this little book, very soon one thing became clear to me: I was holding in my hands something that was different, special; today I would call it "staggering"--an array of words, with only a stuttered "beautiful" for description; a new approach to expression, which I knew I wanted to discover.
+So, here I am, more than a decade later, an undergraduate student of English in the University of London, a graduate student of Creative Writing in the Open University, a published poet, and a poetry teacher.
+Fun stuff about me include the fact that I play the violin and enjoy making miniature figurines of favourite fictional characters, whenever possible.

 About My Work